Can a Landlord Deny an Emotional Support Animal?

 Landlords have the right to allow or not allow pets in their housing.
 However, they are also required to make reasonable accommodations for those who actually need pets, such as ESAs or service animals.

-Definitions of “Reasonable” Accomodations Landlords Must Make
+Definitions of “Reasonable” Accommodations Landlords Must Make

 The wording of the Fair Housing Act specifically states that the accommodations landlords are legally required to make for tenants with disabilities (including ESAs) are to be within reason.